First recorded by Smiley Lewis (R&B #11 1956).

 From the wiki: “The song was written by Dave Bartholomew, Earl King (under the pseudonym ‘Pearl King’) and Anita Steiman, and was originally recorded by Smiley Lewis in 1956.
 His recording charted R&B Top-15 in 1956.

 “It was Elvis himself who reworked ‘One night of sin is what I’m now paying for’ into ‘One night with you is what I’m now praying for.’
 On February 23, 1957, at Radio Recorders in Los Angeles, he showed up with his new lyrics, feeling sure they would meet his label’s approval.
 It did.
 Presley’s re-worked re-recording was issued as a single in October 1958.
-It peaked at #4 on Billboard’s Hot 100 singles chart, and Top-10 R&B.
+It peaked at #4 on Billboard’s Hot 100 singles chart, and Top-10 R&B, and topped the UK Singles chart as a double A-side with ‘I Got Stung’ as well as chart-topping in Canada and Sweden.

 Elvis Presley, “One Night of Sin” original recording (1957):